The import process of an Icelandic horse (and costs).

 IN MORE DETAILS: The process of acquiring the horse is:

 The buyer decides on a horse, and we arrange for having a veterinary check done.
-Usually contracts are not done, but if the buyer wants, we can make a contract, and this is the best time to do it.
+We can make a contract, and this is the best time to do it.
 I book the vet to come and do a thorough vet check.
 I also book a space on the next export, tentatively, or on whatever export the buyer wants ; )

 The horse is veterinary checked.
 If the horse is sound, the full price of the horse is paid (except if there is some different agreement done), and the vet check, and I confirm the space on the export, if the buyer wants ; ) The horse is by then the buyer’s property : ) Costs that happen after that (feed and care, taking a mare to a stallion, training, etc.) are the buyers responsibility, unless a different agreement is made on beforehand.
 Usually the horse is though kept for free, by the seller, until the next export between Iceland and the future home country.